@apalazzi

 requests==2.25.1

-after installing your package.
+Do check the image's numpy version (should be 1.19.5), which is going to be replaced by 2.0.2 after installing your package.
 This may raise compatibility issues with other default image Python packages.
 Proceed with care.

 If the above does not work for you, I don't know what will 🙂